usachev-dev/realworld-starter-kit/readme.md

 There are three layers: handlers, domain and model.

 Handlers layer controls routing and retrieving user inputs: serialization of requests and query parameters.
-Gorilla mux is used for routing.
+[Gorilla mux](https://github.com/gorilla/mux) is used for routing.

-Domain layer controls what can be called as our application's core business-logic.
-Functions are named from user's perspective.
+Domain layer controls our application's core business-logic.
 Types represent responses that are defined in specs.
 There are extensive tests for this layer.

 Model layer represents how the data is stored persistently.
-Postgres db is used, with GORM for migrations and some queries.
+Postgres db is used, with [GORM](https://gorm.io/index.html) for migrations and some queries.
 Types represent tables in the database.

 There are utils packages for auth, errors and app initialization.